Corn Kings and One-Horse Thieves

-The water that used to enter a typical stream course at a thousand points now enters it at only a handful.
-The inundation is swift and violent, as torrents of water slam into streams and rivers whose water-carrying capacity has been artificially reduced.
-(The diking and draining of floodplains in these parts—and the consequent narrowing of river channels—is done mainly to enable farmers to add to the world’s supplies of surplus grain.)
+The water that used to dribble into a typical stream course slowly at a thousand points now gushes into it at only a handful.
+The inundation is swift and violent, as torrents of water slam into streams and rivers whose water-carrying capacity has been artificially reduced, largely by the diking and draining of floodplains—and the consequent narrowing of river channels—done mainly to enable farmers to add to the world’s supplies of surplus grain.
 The result?
-Smaller and smaller rainfalls create bigger and bigger floods, as water that used to diffuse itself over space is now concentrated by humans in time.
+Smaller and smaller rainfalls create bigger and bigger floods, as water that used to diffuse itself over space and time is now concentrated by humans in both.

-One hundred and fifty years ago the progress toward the sea of a hard summer rainfall in Springfield was much more leisurely Raindrops would have been slowed by tree leaves and tall grasses before they fell upon a leaf-littered and untrampled (and thus absorbent) soil surface.
+One hundred and fifty years ago the progress toward the sea of a hard summer rainfall in Springfield was much more leisurely Raindrops would have been slowed by tree leaves and tall grasses before they fell upon a leaf-littered and untrampled (and thus spongily absorbent) soil surface.
 Much of the rain would not enter streams directly as runoff from the surface but would seep into the soil where it fell, replenishing groundwater reservoirs.
 When runoff did overtax a stream’s capacity to carry it away, some of it was simply left behind, as the stream overflowed its unfettered banks onto the aptly named floodplain.
 From recharging groundwater to nourishing floodplains, stormwater was a resource, a benefit, a boon.
-Today it is a boon mainly to those who have mastered the mysteries of the sump pump.
+Today it is a boon mainly to those who sell sump pumps.

 To the extent that flooding is aggravated by too-rapid runoff from an overbuilt city, in short, it maybe said that basements flood because the ground does not get soaked enough.
 Lawns that slope only a little shed water nearly as fast as pavement, a fact that has led certain ecological restorationists to argue that people ought to have to get a permit to landscape their lots with turf rather than tall grass or shrubs.

-Pioneer settlers 1ike Zimri Enos recalled that old Springfield had not a pond or a marshy place in it, thanks to this efficient natural drainage storrmwater system.
-Unfortunately, the blocking and clogging of these channels turned the soils hereabouts—which to this day hold water rather too well—into mud so persistent and deep that Springfield’s pretensions as a civilized outpost nearly sank beneath it without a trace.
+Pioneer settlers 1ike Zimri Enos recalled that old Springfield had not a pond or a marshy place in it, thanks to this efficient natural stormwater drainage system.
+Unfortunately, the soils hereabouts hold water rather too well, and the blocking and clogging of these natural drainage channels turned the streets into mud so persistent and deep that Springfield’s pretensions as a civilized outpost nearly sank beneath it without a trace.

 The classic engineering solution is to increase the size of the pipes that we use to move stormwater, or to find things other than pipes to store it in.
 In Chicago they are digging monstrous holes underground at a cost of billions, and the U.S. Corps of Engineers is complaining that the flooding along the Mississippi is the result of our not letting them have the money to build more water-catching reservoirs on the Mississippi’s tributaries.